What humidity level (RH) should my dehumidifier be set to?

 will stop shortly after the unit has reached the desired humidity.
 This warm air should not change your room temperature by

-more than a couple degrees.
+more than a couple degrees unless the space is very small.

 What do I do when my dehumidifier stops working?